-Table 3 : Critical success factors identified in the literature review
+In Table 3, the CSF identified in the reviewed literature are presented in groups that are organized according to the concepts of effectiveness and efficiency discussed in previous section.
+Source: The author (2014).
 For each CSF, one objective assertion is presented to each respondent for him or her to classify how this factor applies to the success of his or her company project.